A journey through time!

 On June 24, 1994 Queen Elizabeth II visited Dudley Castle to open an Interpretation Centre.

-Today the castle and its courtyard are the scene of living demonstrations organised by re-enactment groups, along with our highly popular ghost walks which enter into the true spirit of the site — reputed to be haunted by the ghost of The Grey Lady – plus open-air music extravaganzas, children’s events and amazing birds of prey displays.
+Today the castle and its courtyard are the scene of living demonstrations organised by re-enactment HISTORY OF groups, along with our highly popular ghost walks which enter into the true spirit of the site — reputed to be DUDLEY CASTLE haunted by the ghost of The Grey Lady – plus open-air music extravaganzas, children’s events and amazing birds of prey displays.